Semi-flat illustration showing architectural project plans, work tools, and a warning shield icon representing security risks in project-based work.

 From the outside, it looks like controlled chaos.

-From the inside, it often is — especially when project workflows outgrow the systems meant to support them.
+From the inside, it often is—especially when project workflows start to outpace the systems meant to support them.

 Research shows that routine collaboration habits—not external attacks—create the majority of exposure points inside organizations.
 For instance, a 2025 analysis revealed that file‑sharing risks often arise from broad permissions, inconsistent storage, and link‑based sharing that never expires, making internal oversharing far more common than external hacking attempts.